-The Netherlands map product in PowerPoint format includes 7 slides, showing the location, the country boundary (adm0), NUTS-1 Regional divisions, national and regional capitals, and all the first level administrative boundaries of this country (adm1).
+The Netherlands map product in PowerPoint format includes 20 slides, showing the location, the country boundary (adm0), NUTS-1 Regional divisions, national and regional capitals, all the first level administrative boundaries of this country (adm1), and all the second level administrative boundaries of this country (adm2).
 Our professional design map can help to differentiate your presentation from the competition.

 The Netherlands, also known as Holland, is a small country located in Western Europe.
 The Netherlands Outline Map shows the geographical location of this nation with respect to her neighboring countries: Germany to the east, and Belgium to the south, with a North Sea coastline to the north and west.
 It shares maritime borders with the United Kingdom, Germany and Belgium in the North Sea.
 Each of the neighboring countries is an editable map.
 Despite its relatively small size, the Netherlands is known for its rich history, vibrant culture, stunning architecture, picturesque landscapes, and unique way of life.